 Being a freelance proofreader, you can set your own rate and the number of clients you work with, both of which largely contribute to your net income.

 What Skills Do I Need To Become A Freelance Online Proofreader?

-The only thing that is a must when it comes to jobs such as proofreading is an eye for details.
+The only thing that is a must when it comes to jobs such as proofreading is an eye for detail.
 If you have the ability to point out even the smallest of spelling and grammatical errors from a wall of text, you’re a perfect fit for the job.

-Other than that there are few other things that are not as essential but are equally valuable:
+Other than that there are a few other things that are not as essential but are equally valuable:

 - A good grasp of grammatical rules

 - Ability to focus for long durations

 Though there isn’t much of a high-profile requirement when it comes to proofreading jobs, basic language skills with an eye for spelling and grammatical mistakes is all it takes.